Kohl's Corporation (KSS) Shares Down Despite Recent Market Volatility

-Kohl’s Corporation (NYSE: KSS)’s stock price has decreased by -2.22 compared to its previous closing price of 27.94. but the company has seen a -3.84% decline in its stock price over the last five trading sessions.
+Kohl’s Corporation (NYSE: KSS)’s stock price has decreased by -8.10 compared to its previous closing price of 24.83.
+Nevertheless, the company has seen a -16.47% plunge in its stock price over the last five trading sessions.
+Barrons Online reported on 03/01/23 that Stock Market News

 Is It Worth Investing in Kohl’s Corporation (NYSE: KSS) Right Now?